chenjunqian/goframedocs/public/docs/web-development/router/interceptor/overview.md

-# Router Middleware/Interceptor - Overview
+# Router Interceptor - Overview

 `GoFrame` provides an elegant middleware request control mechanism, which is also a mainstream way of request process control provided by `WebServers`.
 Middleware design can offer a more flexible and powerful plugin mechanism for `WebServers`.
 The classic middleware onion model: